The great untold story of American comedy - when the birth of modern improvisational theater met the tumult of the 1960's. Read more

 "Symphony of Emotions"- All of the above, plus recognition on the official production website as a backer.Estimated delivery:

-"It's Like Snorting Off Frank Lloyd Wright" - All of the above, plus you get a digital download of the complete film when it’s done, a special-edition Committee matchbox and a sticker celebrating 50 years of San Francisco improvisational theater.Estimated delivery:Ships within the US only
+"It's Like Snorting Off Frank Lloyd Wright" - All of the above, plus you get a digital download of the complete film when it’s done, a special-edition Committee matchbox and a sticker celebrating 50 years of San Francisco improvisational theater.Estimated delivery:Only ships to: United States

-"Soul Lessons" - All of the above, plus 3 special-edition Committee matchboxes (total of 4) and access to extra bonus footage mid-production.Estimated delivery:Ships within the US only
+"Soul Lessons" - All of the above, plus 3 special-edition Committee matchboxes (total of 4) and access to extra bonus footage mid-production.Estimated delivery:Only ships to: United States

 6 backers Limited (24 left of 30)